Markov chains revisited: Discrete-time chains I: the basics

-The \emph{space marginals} $\mu_S$\glsadd{mus} and $\nu_S$\glsadd{nus} of the stopping distribution and occupation measure tell us where the chain stops and where it spends time before stopping, respectively.
+tell us where the chain stops and where it spends time before stopping, respectively.
 Explicitly, $\mu_S(x)$ is the probability that the chain stops in $x$, while $\nu_S(x)$ denotes the expected number of visits the chain makes to $x$ before stopping.
 Summing over $n$ in \eqref{eq:eoed}, we find that the space marginals of the exit distribution and occupation measure also satisfy a set of linear equations: \begin{corollary} The pair $(\mu_S,\nu_S)$ satisfies

 \end{corollary}

 \ifdraft